 They must know clearly who they are trying to attract so that they can determine where these people are congregating online.
 It is crucial to gain a thorough understanding of the school’s target audience before beginning any digital marketing endeavours.
 A message sent to the wrong audience is the online equivalent of talking to a brick wall.

-With the average person spending hours each day browsing social media, we know that parents are frequently accessing social media platforms.
-When parents are waiting to pick their children up from school, how likely is it that they are scrolling through the internet on their phones?
+With the average person spending hours each day browsing social media, we know that parents are frequently accessing platforms like Facebook, Instagram and YouTube.
+When parents are waiting to pick their children up from school, how likely do you think it is that they are scrolling through social media and watching online videos on their phones?

 In most cases, marketing efforts will be directed towards the parents of prospective or current students from the school.
-Try to determine the media consumption habits of parents, and if this information is uncertain, then it could be wise to put a survey in the school newsletter.
-Merely acknowledging that parents are online is not enough; we must seek to discover more information about their online habits and identify their needs and desires.
-How often are they checking their phones?
-What time are they most active online?
-How long do they stay online for?
-Which social media platforms are they users of?
-Which platform do they use the most?
-What are their interests?
+Try to determine the media consumption habits of parents, and if this information is uncertain, then it could be wise to put a survey in the school newsletter or e-mail an online questionnaire.

 Broadly speaking, Facebook covers all demographics and is a logical starting choice for targeting a wide range of people from parents to future, current and former students.

 Instagram, Snapchat, and TikTok – platforms with young audience bases – are best for campaigns directed towards current and former students.

 It is important to engage the parents of current students.
 Many schools neglect marketing to current parents due to it seemingly lacking the obvious, quantifiable benefits like gaining new enrolments.
 But marketing to current parents has its own significant advantages.